V Kumar has been writing on Bollywood movies and music for several years, highlighting perspectives that are often missed out or ignored.

 "Hai Rama ye kya hua.. "

 There are few greater enigmas in Bollywood than Ram Gopal Verma as Director.
 He can be a genius on his day and incomprehensible on another occasion.
 In RANGEELA (1995), he was at his best, and this song is a product of his great creativity, depicting the nature of forces that bind a man and woman, in one of the best musical theatrics ever witnessed in Bollywood.
-It depicts the attraction, the restlessness and the bonding that is inherent in the passionate love between a young man and woman.
+It depicts the attraction, the restlessness and the bonding that is inherent in the sensuous attraction between a young man and woman.
 This number was sung by Hariharan and Swarnlata, its great music was composed by A R Rahman and its lyrics written by Mehboob.
 Urmila Matondkar and Jackie Shroff are the two actors who made Verma's conceptualization a reality by their performance.

 this song shows the shooting of a movie within the movie, thereby allowing greater freedom for the theatrics.
 It has Ram Gopal Verma's genius written all over it.

-Hottest Number of Bollywood ?
+Best Sensuous Song of Bollywood ?

 © 2013 V Kumar